en_USEnglish

 Text

-The component Text is used to display text in a React Native application.
+The component Text is used to display text in a React Native app.
 It uses native text styles and can also be styled with custom CSS properties.

 import React from 'react';